lierdakil/pandoc-crossref/README.md

 Reference syntax heavily relies on citation syntax.
 Basic reference is created by writing `@`, then basically desired label with prefix.
 It is also possible to reference a group of objects, by putting them into brackets with `;` as separator.
 Similar objects will be grouped in order of them appearing in citation brackets, and sequential reference numbers will be shortened, e.g. `1,2,3` will be shortened to `1-3`.

 You can capitalize first reference character to get capitalized prefix, e.g. `[@Fig:label1]` will produce `Fig. ...` by default.
-Capitalized prefixes are derived automatically by capitalizing first letter of every word in non-capitalized prefix, unless overriden with metadata settings.
+Capitalized prefixes are derived automatically by capitalizing first letter of every word in non-capitalized prefix, unless overridden with metadata settings.
 See [Customization](#customization) for more information.

 #### Linking references